codemeta/codemeta/crosswalks-sssom/README.md

 For example, for the `bibtex` mapping, the corresponding identifier is [https://w3id.org/codemeta/mappings/bibtex](https://w3id.org/codemeta/mappings/bibtex).
 #### How do I fill in the crosswalk table?
 What does "more specific" and "more general" means?
 The crosswalks indicate term relationships between two schemas.
-The `source_term` is the term from CodeMeta`.
-The `target_term` is is the term from the mapped schema.
+The `source_term` is is the term from the mapped schema.
+The `target_term` is the term from CodeMeta`.
 The `type_relation` indicates what type of relationship exist between those terms.
 We support several terms, please see point 4 above.

 #### My metadata term maps to several properties in CodeMeta.
 How do I represent it?
 If you have a term that mapps to more than one term in CodeMeta (or viceversa), please add a row per mapping.
-For example, in the [bibtex crosswalk](https://github.com/oeg-upm/codemeta/blob/crosswalks_oeg/crosswalks-sssom/bibtex/bibtex-codemeta-mappings.csv) we have the CodeMeta term `identifier` which is mapped to `hal_id` and `doi`.
+For example, in the [bibtex crosswalk](https://github.com/oeg-upm/codemeta/blob/crosswalks_oeg/crosswalks-sssom/bibtex/bibtex-codemeta-mappings.csv) we have the terms `hal_id` and `doi` which are mapped to CodeMeta term `identifier`.
-In both cases `identifier` is more generic than `hal_id` and more generic than `doi`, since both `hal_id` and `doi` are types of identifiers, but not all identifiers are `dois` or `hal_ids`.
+In both cases `identifier` is more specific than `hal_id` and more specific than `doi`, since both `hal_id` and `doi` are types of identifiers, but not all identifiers are `dois` or `hal_ids`.

 #### What if my specification has hierarchical concepts like authors.name?
 In some cases, terms may have a structure as follows: `vocab.owner.name is an exact match to codemeta.author.name`